Plenary Sessions

 Emily and her husband, Ryan (married since 1998), are parents of two adult children.

-Dan currently serves as the Lead Pastor of Gateway Church in Grafton, Ohio.
-He and his wife, Amanda, have been married for 30 years and are the proud parents of five children.
-Alongside their ministry commitments, they operate a sign language interpreting agency that serves northeast Ohio.
-In his free time, he enjoys savoring good coffee, fixing things around the house, experimenting with new gadgets, taking the kids out on the boat, and working out several times a week.
+Dan and his wife, Amanda, have been married for 30 years and are the proud parents of five children: Elijah, Malia, Jacob, Joshua, and Sophia.
+In addition to a busy church and family calendar, Dan handles the finances and technology for Bridges Interpreting, a growing sign-language interpreting agency he and Amanda started in 2017.
+In his limited free time, he enjoys savoring good coffee, fixing things around the house, experimenting with new gadgets, taking the kids out on the boat, and working out a few times a week.

 Chris Minott serves as the Soul Care and Counseling Director at Summit Church, an ABC Training Center, in Fort Myers, Florida.
 She has 25 years of experience counseling a wide range of issues for marriages, women, and teens, and 12 years of experience training counselors for biblical counseling certification, first with ACBC and then with ABC.
 She equips leaders and church members to utilize biblical counseling truths to disciple and care for one another in the local church.
 Chris also assists Al, her husband of 39 years and Pastor of Care, in leading the Re|Engage marriage ministry at Summit Church.
 Her favorite thing to do is to spend time with their two daughters and sons-in-law and their 4 grandchildren.